pierzgal/disprr/README.md

-## Disproportionality of Apportionment Methods
+## dispam: Disproportionality of Apportionment Methods

 You can use the [editor on GitHub](https://github.com/pierzgal/dispam/edit/master/README.md) to maintain and preview the content for your website in Markdown files.